Multiple Dirichlet Series and Shifted Convolutions: Appendix

 \subsubsection{Value on $K$-types}

-In order to obtain normalization \eqref{ai-ell-hol} and to compare our model functional $l^{mod}_{k,\lm,\eps}$ to the automorphic triple product \eqref{ci-ell-hol}, we have to compute, or at least to bound, the value $l^{mod}_{k,\lm,\eps}(e_k\otimes e_{-k}\otimes e_0)$ where $e_{\pm k}\in D_k$ are highest$/$lowest $K$-types of norm one, and $e_0\in V_{\lm,\eps}$ is a $K$-fixed vector of norm one.
-For Maass forms, this is done in the Appendix of \cite{BR-moscj} by explicitly calculating this value in terms of $\G$-functions.
+In order to obtain the normalization \eqref{ai-ell-hol} and to compare our model functional $l^{mod}_{k,\lm,\eps}$ to the automorphic triple product \eqref{ci-ell-hol}, we have to compute, or at least to bound, the value $l^{mod}_{k,\lm,\eps}(e_k\otimes e_{-k}\otimes e_0)$ where $e_{\pm k}\in D_k$ are highest$/$lowest $K$-types of norm one, and $e_0\in V_{\lm,\eps}$ is a $K$-fixed vector of norm one.
+For Maass forms, this is done in the Appendix of \cite{BR4} by explicitly calculating this value in terms of $\G$-functions.
 In fact, the relevant calculation is valid for $K$-fixed vectors for any three induced representations with generic values of parameters (i.e., those for which the final expression is well-defined).
-Using the action of Lie algebra of $G$ (see \cite{Lo} for the corresponding calculation where it is used to prove uniqueness), one obtains recurrence relations between values of the model functional on various weight vectors.
+Using the action of the Lie algebra of $G$ (see \cite{Lo} for the corresponding calculation where it is used to prove uniqueness), one obtains recurrence relations between values of the model functional on various weight vectors.
 For a generic value of $\tau$, this allows one to reduce the computation of $l^{mod}_{\tau,\lm,\eps}(e_k\otimes e_{-k}\otimes e_0)$ to the value of $l^{mod}_{\tau,\lm,\eps}(e_0\otimes e_{0}\otimes e_0)$.
-By analytic continuation, this relation holds for our set of parameters corresponding to discrete series.
-From this, one deduces the bound for some explicit constant $a>0$.
-In fact, this is the actual order of the magnitude for the above value.
+By analytic continuation, this relation holds for our set of parameters corresponding to the discrete series.
+From this, one deduces the bound for some explicit constant $a>0$ depending on $k$.
+In fact, this is the actual order of the magnitude for the above value, and one can obtain the exact value in terms of the Euler gamma function and that way derive the asymptotic for the value $l^{mod}_{k,\lm,\eps}(e_k\otimes e_{-k}\otimes e_0)$ as $|\lm|\to\8$.